data-apis/dataframe-api-compat/docs/basics/dataframe.md

 To write a dataframe-agnostic function, the steps you'll want to follow are:

-1. Opt-in to the DataFrame API by calling `__dataframe_consortium_standard__` on your dataframe.
+1. Opt-in to the Dataframe API by calling `__dataframe_consortium_standard__` on your dataframe.
-2. Express your logic using methods from the [DataFrame API](https://data-apis.org/dataframe-api/draft/API_specification/index.html)
+2. Express your logic using methods from the [Dataframe API](https://data-apis.org/dataframe-api/draft/API_specification/index.html)
    You may want to look at the [official examples](https://github.com/data-apis/dataframe-api/tree/main/spec/API_specification/examples) for inspiration.
 3. If you need to return a dataframe to the user in its original library, call `DataFrame.dataframe`.